 Rep. Phillips can make three types of requests as part of the funding process:

 - Programmatic Funding Requests: Requests for programmatic funding are requests for Congress to provide a specific dollar amount for a federal program.
 For example, the U.S. Fire Administration provides training to fire and emergency services personnel each year.
-A programmatic request would be: “provide $76 million in funding for the U.S. Fire Administration”
+A programmatic request would be: “provide $76 million in funding for the U.S. Fire Administration."
+Click here to begin planning your FY25 Programmatic Funding Request.

 - Report/Bill Language Requests: Requests for report/bill language are requests for Congress to include specific explanations or directives to accompany the federal funding we provide.
-A report/bill language request would be: “direct the U.S. Fire Administration to provide more online training to fire and emergency services personnel to increase access to such trainings”
+A report/bill language request would be: “direct the U.S. Fire Administration to provide more online training to fire and emergency services personnel to increase access to such trainings."
+Click here to begin planning your FY25 Report/Bill Language Request.

 - Community Project Funding (CPF) Requests: Requests for Community Project Funding is a request submitted by an individual member of Congress for a discreet project that benefits that member’s congressional district in some way.
 A CPF request would be: “provide $2 million to the city of Bloomington to repair Fire Station #2”

-The deadline to apply for FY24 appropriations through the Office of Rep. Dean Phillips has passed.
-If your organization has a connection to Minnesota’s Third District and would like more information about the appropriations process, please call our Washington, D.C., office at (202) 225-2871 or email our Legislative Director, Trey Webster, at Trey.Webster@mail.house.gov.
+We expect the House Committee on Appropriations to provide guidance on FY25 funding request deadlines and requirements soon.
+If your organization has a connection to Minnesota’s Third District and would like more information about the appropriations process, please call our Washington, D.C., office at (202) 225-2871.